yildiz-online/module-network/README.md

 ## Requirements

-To build this module, you will need a java 9 JDK, and Maven 3.
+To build this module, you will need the latest java JDK, and Maven.

 ## Coding Style and other information